OSeMOSYS/osemosys_global/docs/installation.md

 ###  1. Install GLPK

 The GNU GLPK package is a open-source linear programming package.
-OSeMOSYS Global uses it to create the linear programming file.
-Full installion instructions can be found on their [website](https://www.gnu.org/software/glpk/).
+OSeMOSYS Global uses it to create a linear programming file.
+Full installation instructions can be found on their [website](https://www.gnu.org/software/glpk/).
 Once installed run the command `glpsol` in the command line.
 The following message will display indicating that GLPK has installed correctly.